TourmalineCore/react-admin-template-smart/README.md

 When you run the docker run command, the program first checks if the required image is in the local storage.

-## ⚡ Our list of suggestions for improving the template:
+## ⚡ ToDo:
+We want to improve and expand the capabilities of our template

+Here is our wish list:
 1. ✅ Common commands
 2. ✅ Dockerfile
 3. ✅ Env vars build